Fairy Fan Flower

 Scaevolas are suitable for warm, dry gardens and moderate summer rainfall regions.
 They perform beautifully as instant potted colour in coastal gardens with a Mediterranean climate, such as in the Western Cape, because they are not bothered by the wind.

-Soil: sandy soil that drains well, or quality potting soil.
+Soil: sandy potting soil that drains well and very quickly.

 Water: medium to low water consumption.
-Only water once the top layers of the soil are dry.
+Only water once the top layers of the soil are dry to the touch.
 In hanging baskets, where the soil dries out rather rapidly, add some water retention granules to the soil to keep the moisture down at root level where it is needed most.

 Fertilizing and Pruning: feed plants in containers every two weeks, using a liquid fertilizer, or every four to six weeks with a slow-release, granular fertilizer.
 At first pinch off the growth points from the side stems regularly to encourage bushy growth.